Counting common perpendicular arcs in negative curvature: Introduction

-The measures $\sigma^+_{D^-}$ and $\sigma^{-}_{D^+}$ on the outer and inner unit normal bundles of $D^-$ and $D^+$ to which the initial and terminal tangent vectors of the common perpendiculars will equidistribute are the skinning measures of $D^-$ and $D^+$.
-We construct these measures as appropriate pushforwards of the Patterson(-Sullivan) densities associated with the potential $F$ to the unit normal bundles of the lifts of $D^-$ and $D^+$ in the universal cover of $M$.
-This construction generalises the one in \cite{ParPau13ETDS} when $F=0$, which itself generalises the one in \cite{OhSha12,OhSha13} when $M$ has constant curvature and $D^-,D^+$ are balls, horoballs or totally geodesic submanifolds.
-In \cite{ParPau13ETDS}, we gave a finiteness criterion for the skinning measures when $F=0$, generalising the one in \cite{OhSha13} in the context described above.
+In this paper, we give a general asymptotic formula $\N_{D^-,\,D^+}(t) \sim c\,e^{c't}$ as $t\ra+\infty$, with error term estimates, and we prove the equidistribution of the initial and terminal tangent vectors of the common perpendiculars in the outer and inner unit normal bundles of $D^-$ and $D^+$, respectively.
+The constants $c,c'$ are explicit in terms of the Bowen-Margulis measure $\mBM$ of $M$ and the skinning measures $\sigma^\mp_{D^\pm}$ of $D^\pm$.
+These measures are appropriate pushforwards of the Patterson-Sullivan densities to the unit normal bundles of the lifts of $D^-$ and $D^+$ in the universal cover of $M$ described in the present generality for the outer normal bundle in \cite{ParPau14ETDS}, generalising \cite{OhSha12,OhSha13} where $M$ has constant curvature and $D^-,D^+$ are balls, horoballs or totally geodesic submanifolds.

 We now state our counting and equidistribution results.
+We avoid any compactness assumption on $M$, we only assume that the Bowen-Margulis measure of $M$ is finite and that it is mixing for the geodesic flow.
 We denote the total mass of any measure $m$ by $\|m\|$.
+Let $\delta$ be the critical exponent of the fundamental group of $M$.

 \btheo Assume that the skinning measures $\sigma^+_{D^-}$ and $\sigma^{-}_{D^+}$ are finite and nonzero.
 Then, as $s\to+\infty$,

 \etheo